yfnaji/gerk/README.md

 - `func` The function expression to be numerically integrated
 - `enforce_rules` (Optional) A boolean to enforce conventional Runge-Kutta rules.
 Defaulted to `False`
 - `tolerance` (Optional) A float representing the maximum threshold of the adaptive step.
 Defaulted to `1e-4`

+Similar to `gerk()`, this function will output the time steps and approximated y values as a tuple of lists of floats.

 ```python
 from math import exp